gatsbyjs/gatsby/packages/gatsby-plugin-google-tagmanager/README.md

     options: {
       id: "YOUR_GOOGLE_TAGMANAGER_ID",

+      // Conditionally enable or disable GTM.
+      //
+      // Defaults to true.
+      enable: true,

       // Include GTM in development.
       //
       // Defaults to false meaning GTM will only be loaded in production.